MarcosAllysson/curvi2.0/README.md

 ```
 The Curvi uses **Python 3.8.5** and has not been tested with other versions.
 Use the requirements.txt file to install the appropriate dependencies
-via pip.
+via pip for Python 3.
 If you do not have pip installed yet first do:
 ```
-sudo easy_install pip
+$ sudo apt update
+$ sudo apt install python3-pip
 ```
 otherwise move to the next step directly.

 **Step 2**: Install requirements:
 ```
-pip install -r requirements.txt
+pip3 install -r requirements.txt
 ```

 This will install the bot and all of its requirements.